 Research epidemiologists usually work with a federal agency, university, or private healthcare or pharmaceutical company.
 Those working in research typically hold a terminal degree in a related field, such as a doctorate of philosophy (PhD) in epidemiology.
 Some applied and research epidemiologists also hold a medical degree (MD).

-Unlike a lot of other healthcare professionals, epidemiologists are not required to get a license to practice.
-However, there are additional certificates offered by colleges and universities for those looking to specialize in key areas.
+Unlike many other healthcare professionals, epidemiologists are not required to get a license to practice.
+However, additional certificates are offered by colleges and universities for those looking to specialize in key areas.
 There is also a professional certification through the Certification Board of Infection Control and Epidemiology (CBIC) for epidemiologists interested in staying up-to-date on key trends and issues.

 Epidemiologist Specializations & Degree Types